WeronikaCzepiela/bmi-calculator/README.md

 * In Polish and English, the title of the chart changes depending on the value of the recorded results - a different syntax is used for plurals.* At the bottom of the page there are references to the author's pages.
 After clicking on the selected icon, the user is redirected to the corresponding page.

+* When you click on the graphics at the bottom of the page, the author's account opens in a new tab.

 ##  Application layout

 Below are screenshots showing the layout of the application.
 The screenshots are in Polish and English language.